-N No Grade (Withdrawal, Non-Penalty) (An "N" grade may be awarded if a stude withdraws from a class under approved material circumstances.)
+N No Grade (Withdrawal, Non-Penalty) (An "N" grade may be awarded if a studwithdraws from a class under approved a circumstances.)

 E Exemption not calculated

 U Audit not calculated

 Z Direct Study in Progress not calculated

 Fort Lauderdale College does not recognize an official drop/add period.
-No academic penalty will be received if a class is dropped within 30 days of the start o the term.
+No academic penalty will be received if a class is dropped within 30 days of the start of the term.